kmehtaiconixbrand/upstream/wp-content/plugins/wp-store-locator/readme.txt

 * Fixed: Compatibility [issue](https://make.wordpress.org/core/2016/02/17/backbone-and-underscore-updated-to-latest-versions/) with Underscore 1.8.3.

 = 2.1.1, January 13, 2016 =
-* Added: Restrict the search results to one or more categories by using the "category" attribute on the [wpsl] [shortcode](https://wpstorelocator.co/document/shortcodes/#store-locator).
+* New: Restrict the search results to one or more categories by using the "category" attribute on the [wpsl] [shortcode](https://wpstorelocator.co/document/shortcodes/#store-locator).
-* Added: A "start_location" attribute for the [wpsl] [shortcode](https://wpstorelocator.co/document/shortcodes/#store-locator).
+* New: A "start_location" attribute for the [wpsl] [shortcode](https://wpstorelocator.co/document/shortcodes/#store-locator).
-* Added: Included a link to the add-ons page in the plugin meta row.
+* New: Included a link to the add-ons page in the plugin meta row.
-* Added: Support for the "wp_editor" type with the [wpsl_meta_box_fields](https://wpstorelocator.co/document/wpsl_meta_box_fields/) filter, this will render the default WP Editor.
+* New: Support for the "wp_editor" type with the [wpsl_meta_box_fields](https://wpstorelocator.co/document/wpsl_meta_box_fields/) filter, this will render the default WP Editor.
 Via [Richard](http://ampersandstudio.uk/).
 * Changed: Moved the documentation link from the plugin actions row to the plugin meta row.
 * Changed: If you use the "category" attribute on the [wpsl_map] shortcode, then the store names in the marker info window will automatically link to the store page or custom url.

 = 2.1.0, December 23, 2015 =
-* Added: You can now use the "category" attribute ( use the category slugs as values ) on the [wpsl_map] shortcode to show locations that belong to one or more categories.
+* New: You can now use the "category" attribute ( use the category slugs as values ) on the [wpsl_map] shortcode to show locations that belong to one or more categories.
-* Added: Support to load the marker images from a [different folder](https://wpstorelocator.co/document/use-custom-markers/).
+* New: Support to load the marker images from a [different folder](https://wpstorelocator.co/document/use-custom-markers/).
-* Added: A [wpsl_marker_props](https://wpstorelocator.co/document/wpsl_marker_props) filter that enables you to change the default "anchor", "scaledSize" and "origin" for the [marker image](https://developers.google.com/maps/documentation/javascript/3.exp/reference#Icon).
+* New: A [wpsl_marker_props](https://wpstorelocator.co/document/wpsl_marker_props) filter that enables you to change the default "anchor", "scaledSize" and "origin" for the [marker image](https://developers.google.com/maps/documentation/javascript/3.exp/reference#Icon).
-* Added: A [wpsl_geocode_components](https://wpstorelocator.co/document/wpsl_geocode_components) filter that enables you to restrict the returned geocode results by administrativeArea, country, locality, postalCode and route.
+* New: A [wpsl_geocode_components](https://wpstorelocator.co/document/wpsl_geocode_components) filter that enables you to restrict the returned geocode results by administrativeArea, country, locality, postalCode and route.
-* Added: A [wpsl_draggable](https://wpstorelocator.co/document/wpsl_draggable_map) filter that enables you to enable/disable the dragging of the map.
+* New: A [wpsl_draggable](https://wpstorelocator.co/document/wpsl_draggable_map) filter that enables you to enable/disable the dragging of the map.
-* Added: Support for the upcoming add-ons.
+* New: Support for the upcoming add-ons.
 * Note: Read [this](https://wpstorelocator.co/version-2-1-released/#widget-support) if you're using a custom template!
 * Changed: If you need to geocode the full address ( new store ), and a value for 'state' is provided it's now included in the geocode request.
 * Changed: If the Geocode API returns a REQUEST_DENIED status, then the returned error message is shown explaining why it failed.